tdurouchoux/dsview_vault/topics/Library/PyGWalker.md

 type: Library
 ---

-A Python library that transforms pandas dataframes into an interactive user interface for visual analysis.
+A Python library that transforms pandas dataframes into an interactive user interface for visual analysis, facilitating exploratory data analysis and visualization.